What Are NEMA Ratings for Enclosure

 Enclosures provide certain protections against the ingress of falling dust, windblown dust, rain, sleet, snow, splashing water, hose directed water, and will not be damaged by external ice formation.

-Indoor or outdoor locations where large amount of pressurized water will be used, such as dairies and breweries.
+Indoor or outdoor locations where large amounts of pressurized water will be used, such as dairies and breweries.

 Type 4X

-Indoor or outdoor locations where large amount of pressurized water will be used and corrosion resistant is critical, such as food processing plants and refineries.
+Indoor or outdoor locations where large amounts of pressurized water will be used and corrosion resistance is critical, such as food processing plants and refineries.

 Type 5